realrate/Causing/education.md

 t-values wrt. model | ![Estimated Direct Effects (ED1)](images_education/ED1.png) | ![Estimated Total Effects (ET1)](images_education/ET1.png) | ![Estimated Mediation Effects (EM1)](images_education/EM1.png)

-This concludes the example usage of the Causing method for with real world data.
-We analyzed how the wage earned by young American workers is determined by their educational attainment, family characteristics, and test scores.
+This concludes the example usage of the Causing method with real world data.
+We analyzed how wages earned by young American workers are determined by their educational attainment, family characteristics, and test scores.